PeterBengtson/Ooloi-docs/ADRs/0027-Plugin-Based-Audio-Architecture.md

 ## Decision

-The Ooloi core provides no audio or MIDI output.
-All playback and output are delegated to frontend plugins.
-The only audio-related functionality in the core is MIDI (and MPE) input handling for note entry, which the frontend translates into API commands for the backend.
+The Ooloi core provides no audio or MIDI functionality whatsoever.
+All audio processing, MIDI input/output, and playback are delegated to frontend plugins.
+The frontend translates all input (MIDI, screen clicks, scripting, plugins) into API commands for the backend.

 ### Core Architecture